 The Ayurvedic idea of disease and health takes into account the Tridosha concept by subsequently identifying an imbalance of the Doshas and trying to reach a balance.
 Additionally, Ayurveda is also focused on maintaining a Tridosha balance, which is rather about prevention of illness.

 The three Doshas recognized are called Vata (ether / air), Pitta (fire / heat / water) and Kapha (water / earth).
 It’s thought that the balance of Doshas is in constant flux and movement, ever changing due to weather, season, food, and emotions, among other influences.

-The state of Doshas can be balanced (all the three Doshas are available in equal proportion), increased (a particular Dosha is in excess), or decreased (a Dosha is very weak or depleted).
-The core idea of Ayurvedic healing is to decrease excess Doshas and/or increase depleted Doshas.
+The state of Doshas can be balanced, that is, all the three Doshas will be available in equal proportion (or in those proportions a particular person needs).
+Doshas can be increased (when a particular Dosha is thought to be too weak or depleted), or decreased (when a Dosha is in excess or too strong).
+In fact, the fundamental idea behind Ayurvedic healing is to decrease excess Doshas and/or to increase depleted Doshas.

 Vata is associated with properties of dry, cold, light, and movement.
 All movement in the body is due to Vata.
 An excess of the Vata Dosha, can, for instance, give rise to issues like flatulence, rheumatism, or mental, nervous and digestive disorders.
 When Vata is in depletion it can produce loss of sensation or awareness, low energy and general weakening, among other symptoms.

 Pitta is associated with hotness, moist, liquid, sharp, sour, and body heat.
 It’s energy that aids digestion and enhances metabolism.
 An excess of Pitta can, for instance, lead to inflammations and infections.
 A lack of Pitta may induce a weak or dysfunctional digestion, coldness, and loss of complexion.